ShizukaDonaghue/luve/README.md

 LUVE is a full-stack web application built with Django.
 It is a B2C e-commerce store for safe sunblocks.
 The site is targeted towards anyone who is interested in safe sunblocks for their skin and the environment.

-Users can search for products with a keyword, filter by a product category or a brand, or browse through the range of safe sunblocks and purchase them from the site.
+Users of the site can search for products with a keyword, filter the products by a product category or a brand, or browse through the range of safe sunblocks and purchase them from the site.
 Registered users have the ability to add items to their wishlist, like articles, save their details to the profile, and view their order history.
 They also have the full CRUD functionality to post, edit and delete product reviews within the site.

 For the business owner or staff, the full CRUD functionality is available to add, edit and delete products and articles without having to access the admin panel.